 Tom Brady sat out the first four games of the 2016 season, but came roaring back to lead the Patriots to Super Bowl LI on February 5, 2017.
 There the Patriots overcame a 25-point deficit to beat the Atlanta Falcons in overtime, 34-28.
 Brady was again named Super Bowl MVP, for an unprecedented fourth time.
 Brady and the Patriots kept rolling, returning to the Super Bowl the next two years: they lost to the Philadelphia Eagles 41-33 in Super Bowl LII in 2018, but won their sixth Super Bowl in 2019, beating the Los Angeles Rams 13-3.

-Tom Brady wears #12 and throws right-handed… Before Tom Brady, the youngest starting QB to win a Super Bowl was Joe Montana… Tom Brady dated actress Bridget Moynahan from 2003-2006.
+Tom Brady wore uniform #12… Before Tom Brady, the youngest starting QB to win a Super Bowl was Joe Montana… Tom Brady dated actress Bridget Moynahan from 2003-2006.
 The pair broke up late in 2006, and Brady was dating model Gisele Bündchen in February of 2007 when Moynahan announced she was three months pregnant with Brady’s child.
 The child, a boy named John Edward Thomas Moynahan, was born on August 22, 2007… Gisele Bündchen and Tom Brady were married February 26, 2009.
-They have two children of their own: a son, Benjamin, born on December 8, 2009, and a daughter, Vivian, born in 2012.
+They have two children: a son, Benjamin, born in 2009, and a daughter, Vivian, born in 2012.
 Brady and Bündchen were divorced in October of 2022.